 South Asian Heritage Month (SAHM) exists in order to commemorate, mark and celebrate South Asian history and culture, as well as to better understand the diverse heritage that continues to link the UK and South Asia.

 It was launched in the House of Commons in July 2019.
-This year's SAHM, taking place between 18 July - 17 August 2020, marks the second annual celebration.
+This year marks the first formal celebration of South Asian Heritage Month, taking place between 18 July 2020 - 17 August 2020

-Due to the current context of Covid-19 SAHM 2020 will be delivered online.
+Due to the current context of Covid-19 SAHM 2020 is being delivered online.

 What is the British Council doing for South Asian Heritage Month?

-Activity will extend beyond the commemorative month itself, providing legacy opportunities for young people for the remained of this year and supporting heritage organisations to engage with South Asian Heritage month in 2021.
+Activity will extend beyond the commemorative month itself, providing legacy opportunities for young people for the remainder of this year and supporting heritage organisations to engage with South Asian Heritage month in 2021.

 In partnership with Manchester Museum, we will: